tower-supplies/eloquent.js/README.md

 ## Configuration

-As the package uses [Drizzle ORM](https://orm.drizzle.team/) behind the scenes most of the initial configuration is the same as Drizzle, and their documentation can be followed to create a database [schema](https://orm.drizzle.team/docs/sql-schema-declaration) and/or [migrations](https://orm.drizzle.team/docs/migrations).
+As the package uses [Drizzle ORM](https://orm.drizzle.team/) behind the scenes, most of the initial configuration is the same as Drizzle, and their documentation can be followed to create a database [schema](https://orm.drizzle.team/docs/sql-schema-declaration) and/or [migrations](https://orm.drizzle.team/docs/migrations).

 ### Schema